-For complete information on "Occupational Health and Safety Policy", please visit the Company's website.
+For complete information on "Occupational Health and Safety Policy", please visit the Company's website by scanning QR code or clicking the icon below.

 Moreover, Occupational health and safety performance is one of the key performance indicators of the Chief Executive Officer and senior management of all business groups and subsidiary companies.
 The Company established the Occupational Health and Safety Department to ensure that its safety operations comply with Banpu Group's regulations and standards as well as applicable local laws.
 In addition, the ISO 45001 standard has been introduced as guidelines for the occupational health and safety management system.
-The safety culture framework has been adopted focusing on the safety system, safety knowledge, and safety behaviors in Banpu Group and its subsidiaries.
+The safety culture framework has been adopted, focusing on the safety system, safety knowledge, and safety behaviors in Banpu Group and its subsidiaries.